ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 * Inherited from management groups
 * Enforce standards (allowed regions, required tags, etc.)
 * Execute template deployment (e.g. inherit tags if not set)
+* Policies should align with Microsoft Defender for Cloud

 <!--
 * Automated guardrails at scale
 * Inherited from management groups
 * Enforce standards (allowed regions, required tags, etc.)
-* Execute template deployment (e.g. inherit tags if not set) -->
+* Execute template deployment (e.g. inherit tags if not set)
+* Policies should align with Microsoft Defender for Cloud -->

 ---